What's Old is New Again

 Control your shopping experience

 No need to spend all day at a dealership or trolling Craigslist.
-With the free AutoSmart website, you can search for the exact new or used car you want from the comfort of home.
-And since the dealers on that website participate in the Credit Union Direct Lending (CUDL) Program, it’s easy to complete the loan at the dealership, as all the paperwork can be transmitted electronically – no need for you to go back and forth between the dealership and the credit union.
-You can even apply for your SF Fire Credit Union car loan from the AutoSmart page.
+With either our partnership with Enterprise Car Sales or the free AutoSmart website, you can search for the exact new or used car you want from the comfort of home.
+And it’s easy to complete the loan at the Enterprise location or the dealership, as all the paperwork can be transmitted electronically – no need for you to go back and forth between the dealership and the credit union.

 Buying from a private party?